diodechain/diode-docs/content/docs/Troubleshooting/get-support.md

 Please get in touch:

-* Join our Telegram community and ask your question there: https://t.me/diode\_chain
+* [Join our Telegram community](https://t.me/diode_chain) and ask your question there
-* Browse the threads on the support forum: https://forum.diode.io/
+* Browse the threads on the [support forum](https://forum.diode.io/)
-* Join the Diode Community zone and chat with an Admin: https://diode.io/joinzone/#tB0kOiAdLwJs7CGXhZXtWy4VlVWhqb094hgKktTOCkJFF-8VMA91SoferyZv
+* [Join the Diode Community zone](https://diode.io/joinzone/#tB0kOiAdLwJs7CGXhZXtWy4VlVWhqb094hgKktTOCkJFF-8VMA91SoferyZv) and chat with an Admin
-* Open a support ticket by emailing support@diode.io
+* Open a support ticket by emailing: support@diode.io

-If you are helping an organization with their communications needs, you may be interested in a support service level agreement - please ask about this when you email support@diode.io!
+If you are helping an organization with their communications needs, you may be interested in a **support service level agreement** - please ask about this when you email support@diode.io!